Rena oil spill: Sequence of events

 On Wednesday, 5 October 2011, at 2:20 AM (Tuesday, 4 October 13:20 UTC) while sailing in clear weather from Napier to Tauranga, at a speed of 17 kn, Rena ran aground on Astrolabe Reef.
 The ship was carrying 1,368 containers, eight of which contained hazardous materials, as well as 1,700 tonnes of heavy fuel oil and 200 tonnes of marine diesel oil.
 Initially the ship listed 11 degrees to port, with the front stuck on the reef.

 By 9 October, an oil slick 5 km long threatened wildlife and the area's rich fishing waters.
 Oil from Rena began washing ashore at Mount Maunganui beach on 10 October.
 Bad weather that night had caused the ship to shift further onto the reef, and the crew was evacuated.
 The shifting of the ship caused further damage, resulting in a further 130–350 tonnes of oil leaking.

 Strong winds and bad weather on the night of 11 October caused the ship to list over to starboard 19 degrees; this resulted in between 30 and 70 containers being washed overboard.
 None of these containers contained hazardous cargo.
-Containers subsequently began washing ashore on Motiti Island.
+Containers subsequently began washing ashore on Mōtītī Island.
 On the afternoon of 12 October, aerial footage showed a large crack in the hull, increasing fears that the ship could break in two and sink.
 It also showed a container floating in the water surrounded by smoke, suggesting that a chemical reaction was occurring.

 On 13 October, Maritime New Zealand ordered beaches from Mount Maunganui to Maketu Point, including the Maketu Estuary, to be closed to the public.
 Volunteers were warned that contact with spilled oil could lead to vomiting, nausea and rashes, and local residents were urged to close their windows to limit fumes.